-Disclosure Quantity Units No. of data breaches, including leaks, thefts and losses of data N/A #

-What is the impact and where does it occur?
+Disclosure Quantity Units No. of data breaches, including leaks, thefts and losses of data N/A # What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approac h Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 Since 2007, the Company's securities are not traded due to voluntary suspension to allow the Company to re-align its business and explore new strategic directions.
-Shareholders records are maintained by BDO Stock Transfer Agent.
-What are the Risk/s Identified?
-Identify risk/s related to material topic of the organization Management Approach Not Applicable Not Applicable What are the Opportunity/ies Identified?
-Identify the opportunity/ies related to material topic of the organization Management Approach Not Applicable Not Applicable
+Shareholders records a Agent. re maintained by E DO Stock Transfer What are the Risk/s Identified?
+Manc agement Approach 1 Identify risk/s related to material topic of the organization Not Applicable 1 Not Applicable What are the Opportunity/ies Identified?
+Mana agement Approach 1 Identify the opportunity/ies related to material topic of the organization Not Applicable 1 Vot Applicable